charlieellington/zebra/documentation/step5-content2.md

 Developer Plan for the Next Home Page Sections
 ==============================================

+## Implementation Sub-Steps

+### Step 5.1: Launch Process Section
+- [ ] Create `LaunchProcessSection.tsx` component
+- [ ] Check if Accordion component exists, install if needed: `npx shadcn@latest add accordion`
+- [ ] Implement accordion with 4 steps (using content from documentation/content lines 7-15)
+- [ ] Configure auto-expand on desktop, collapsed on mobile
+- [ ] Test responsive behavior

+### Step 5.2: Who I Help Section
+- [ ] Create `WhoIHelpSection.tsx` component
+- [ ] Implement bullet list with audience types (using content from documentation/content lines 21-31)
+- [ ] Style with emphasis on key nouns (potentially using #E7BDD7 or #CDCBFF for text highlights)
+- [ ] Test mobile/desktop layouts

+### Step 5.3: Pricing Section
+- [ ] Create `PricingSection.tsx` component
+- [ ] Add pricing summary text (using EXACT content from documentation/content lines 37-47)
+- [ ] Add abstract image placeholder (select based on content fit and responsive needs)
+- [ ] Create "Pricing Calculations" link button pointing to `/pricing`
+- [ ] Style with brand card background (#FCF8F4 only for background tint)

+### Step 5.4: Pain Points Section
+- [ ] Create `PainPointsSection.tsx` component
+- [ ] Implement accordion with 4 pain points (using content from documentation/content lines 51-65)
+- [ ] Configure default expand behavior (same as Launch Process)
+- [ ] Test accordion interactions

+### Step 5.5: FAQs Section
+- [ ] Create `FaqSection.tsx` component
+- [ ] Implement FAQ accordion (using EXACT content from documentation/content lines 71-91)
+- [ ] Keep all items collapsed by default
+- [ ] Use single-open mode for cleaner UX

+### Step 5.6: Final CTA Section
+- [ ] Create `FinalCtaSection.tsx` component
+- [ ] Add CTA text (using content from documentation/content lines 95-99)
+- [ ] Add abstract image accent (select based on dynamic feel and responsive needs)
+- [ ] Implement "Book your call" button linking to https://cal.com/charlieellington/zebra-call
+- [ ] Implement "See live examples" button linking to #recent-builds
+- [ ] Style section (consider using #FCF8F4 for subtle background tint)

+### Step 5.7: Mobile and Responsive Best Practices
+- [ ] Test at different responsive widths the content
+- [ ] Research best practices and improve the user experience and adjust the content to be visually great at different responsive sizes.
+Specially mobile.

+### Step 5.8: Integration & Testing
+- [ ] Add all new sections to homepage in correct order
+- [ ] Test all responsive breakpoints
+- [ ] Verify all links and interactions
+- [ ] Performance check (ensure images are optimized)
+- [ ] Final content accuracy review

+---

 **Objective:** Implement the next set of content blocks after the **Recent Builds** section on the Zebra Design one-page site, using the Lume Studio Next.js template's existing components and Tailwind styles.
 These blocks (Launch Process, Audience List, Pricing Summary, Pain Points, FAQs, and final CTA) should seamlessly match the site's clean, minimalist design with minimal custom code.
-We will reuse established section structures and UI patterns for consistency, ensure all content is mobile-responsive, and optimize performance (especially when adding multiple Vanta backgrounds).
+We will reuse established section structures and UI patterns for consistency, ensure all content is mobile-responsive, and optimize performance.

+## Implementation Details (Updated with Clarifications)

+### Button Links Configuration
+- **"Book your call"**: Will link to https://cal.com/charlieellington/zebra-call (external booking page)
+- **"Pricing Calculations"**: Will link to `/pricing` (internal page, content to be created later)

+### Abstract Image Strategy
+- Select images based on content appropriateness and responsive design best practices
+- Suggested approach:
+  - Use more structured/geometric images (like abstract-3.png) for business-oriented sections (Pricing)
+  - Use more dynamic/flowing images (like abstract-5.png) for action-oriented sections (CTA)
+  - Position images to complement content without overwhelming it
+  - Ensure proper optimization and lazy loading for all images

+### Accordion Component Setup
+- First check if Accordion component exists in the project
+- If not present, install via: `npx shadcn@latest add accordion`
+- This component will be used in Launch Process, Pain Points, and FAQs sections

+### Color Usage Guidelines
+- **Background tints**: Only use #FCF8F4 (light cream/tan) for subtle background coloring
+- **Accent colors** (#E7BDD7 pink, #CDCBFF purple): Reserved for:
+  - Icon highlighting
+  - Text emphasis (e.g., bold keywords in lists)
+  - Interactive element accents
+  - NOT for section backgrounds

 General Structure & Styling Guidelines
 --------------------------------------